 Your enrollment in courses, your grades, and the number of credits you earn will be recorded on your official Cornell University transcript and will be a part of your permanent and complete academic record at the university.

-For more information, visit the Office of the University Registrar.
+For more information, visit the Office of the University Registrar website.

-Enrollment is on a space available, first-come, first-served basis.
+- Acceptance is on a space-available, first-come, first-served basis.